The People's Best New Chef: Gulf Coast Contenders

 Why He's Amazing: Because he's sourcing the best ingredients—from cornmeal and sweet potatoes to rabbits, venison and duck eggs—from friends and neighbors for his updated and spectacular Southern dishes.

-Background: Sage (Monroe, LA); internships at Commander's Palace and Dickie Brennan's Steakhouse (New Orleans)
+background: Sage (/sites/default/files/onroe, LA); internships at Commander's Palace and Dickie Brennan's Steakhouse (New Orleans)

-Quintessential Dish: Muscovy duck wraps: bacon-wrapped duck breast with local honey glaze

-Greatest Inspiration: His grandparents.
-"I went to the School of Grandmother's Kitchen.
-I grew up hunting, fishing, raising my own gardens.
-We were always cooking, canning, preserving, you name it."

 Photo © Johnny Gembitsky